 This is not medical advice.
 If you’ve recently had an accident, go see a doctor.

-The most common form of joint pain is caused by overstretching ligaments due to poor posture and muscle imbalance.
+Joint pain is caused by overstretching ligaments due to poor posture and muscle imbalance.

 Good Standing Posture